seljaseppala/eu_corpus_compiler/README.md

 # EU Regulation Corpus Compiler

-The EU Regulation Corpus Compiler is a set of Python programs to retrieve EU regulatory documents from the Eur-Lex portal (https://eur-lex.europa.eu).
+A set of Python programs to retrieve EU regulatory documents from the Eur-Lex portal (https://eur-lex.europa.eu).

 The program uses a given SPARQL query to retrieve CELLAR records from the EU Sparql endpoint and download the corresponding `.xml` and `.html` files from the EU CELLAR endpoint.